stablekernel/aqueduct/docs/docs/tut/executing-queries.md

 When a `hasResponse` matcher fails, it prints out what you expected and what the `TestResponse` actually was.
 The expectation was that every element is a string ending with '?'.
 Instead, the bottom of the test result says that the body is actually a list of maps, for which there is a index and a description.
 This is the list of JSON-encoded `Question` objects, and they are obviously not `String`s like they previously were.

-A `ManagedObject` is serialized into a `Map<String, dynamic>`, where each key is a property of the managed object.
+This is because a `ManagedObject` like `Question` is serialized into a `Map<String, dynamic>` when returned in a `Response`.
+Each key in the map is a property of the managed object.
 Since `Question` declares two properties - `index` and `description` - each question in the response body JSON is a map of those two values.
 Let's update this test to reflect that change:

 ```dart
   test("/questions returns list of questions", () async {